WebWiz-perer/wordsmash-mp2/README.md

 Word Smash is more than just a word game—it’s an engaging educational tool designed to enhance vocabulary and foster learning in a fun and interactive way.
 Here’s how it supports players in building essential skills:

 ### Vocabulary Expansion:

-Players encounter a variety of words at different difficulty levels, allowing them to progressively enhance their vocabulary in an enjoyable and challenging environment.
+Players encounter a diverse selection of words, helping them expand their vocabulary in a fun and engaging way.

 ### Critical Thinking and Problem-Solving:

 The game encourages players to think strategically and use hints effectively to guess words, sharpening their cognitive abilities.

 ### Interactive and Fun Learning:

 The interactive gameplay keeps players engaged, making learning new words an exciting and memorable experience.

 ### Motivation Through Achievement:

-With features like a scoring system and missed words tracker, players are motivated to revisit and improve on their performance, fostering a sense of accomplishment.
+With features like a scoring system, players are encouraged to improve their performance and achieve higher scores, fostering a sense of accomplishment.

 Word Smash is not just a game; it’s an exciting journey where players expand their vocabulary and boost their knowledge, all while having fun.
 Dive into the world of Word Smash and take a step closer to mastering words with every challenge! 🚀📚